junoocha/the-better-dnd-setter/README.md

   - Employ the **Point Buy System**

 - **Hero Stat Upload & Sharing:**
-  - Upload your own hero’s stats to the shared storage system
+  - Upload your own hero's stats to the shared storage system
   - Randomly grab stats uploaded by other users for inspiration or quick play

 - **Result Options:**
   - Download a PDF of your finalized stats
   - Copy all stats with a single click
-  - Add your hero’s stats to the shared storage for others to discover
+  - Add your hero's stats to the shared storage for others to discover

 ---